HigherEducation/fullstack-test/README.md

 - [ ] By default, right-pane is empty.
 - [ ] User selects a contact from the left-pane, which will then populate the right-pane.
 - [ ] User selects a different contact, and the right-pane will reflect that change.
+- [ ] The right-pane, at minimum, should show the user's name.
+All other information in `contacts.json` is there in case you wanted more info about fake people :)

 Take a deep breath, because here comes some awesome!